hkchae96/control_generation_DA/README.md

 - The directory for model to be saved is specified by `output_dir` argument.
 - When generating from your trained GeDi, you will need to call `../generate_GeDi.py` (called from `bash run_generation.sh`) with `--gedi_model_name_or_path` set to the directory of your trained model.

+## Train your own GeDi
+- This repository includes code to adversarially train a topic GeDi for domain adaptation
+- We anticipate the generated sentences to follow the context of unconditioned sentences and maintain the context diversity.
+- Run training using

+`bash run_adversarial_training.sh` which calls `../adversarial_training.py` with the appropriate arguments

 ## Citation
 ```